VET - Veterinary Science (VET)

 VET 1223 Animal Science and Husbandry (3-1-3)

-Upon successful completion of this course students will have the knowledge and understanding of different breeds of animals, approaching, handling and restraining of animal.
+Upon successful completion of this course students will have the knowledge and understanding of different breeds of animals, the methods of approaching, handling and restraining of different animals.
 General management practices, identification (ear tagging, tattooing), housing systems and age determination of different animal species (dentations).

 VET 1313 Physics for VET Sciences (2-2-3)